How to prevent car theft

 - Never leave your vehicle while the engine is running.
 It doesn't save you much time, and it's an open invitation for thieves to steal your car.

 - Take your keys with you.
 Even a spare key hidden out of sight is a bad idea.
-The bad guys know all the hiding places.
+The bad guys tend to know all the hiding places.

 - Roll up your windows all the way.
 It's amazing what an experienced car thief can do with a sliver of an opening.

 - Secure your garage.
 If you park in a garage at home, remember to close the garage door and lock any outside doors.
 And never leave your keys in the car.

 - Hide valuables.
-Keep your personal belongings out of sight, preferably in the trunk.
+Keep your personal belongings out of sight, preferably in the trunk or under a blanket.

 - Install an anti-theft device.
-If you don't already have one, a simple alarm can make a difference.
-Thieves are more likely to skip the car if they see an additional layer of protection.
+If you don't already have one, a simple audible car alarm can help make a difference.

 - Consider a vehicle recovery system.
-If your car is stolen, it can be tracked and recovered using GPS, transmitter or similar technology.
+If your car is stolen, it can be tracked using GPS, transmitter or similar technology.

 - Get the VIN etched onto doors or windows.
 Professional thieves know they'd have to remove the etchings to resell the vehicle.
-You could also have the VIN etched on the catalytic converter especially if you have a tall vehicle like an SUV.
+You could also have the VIN etched on the catalytic converter especially if you have a high-profile vehicle like a pickup truck or SUV.

 - Park in populated areas.
-You'll be safer getting in and out, and thieves are less likely to disturb cars parked on busy, well-lit streets.
+Thieves may be less likely to disturb cars parked on busy, well-lit streets.

 - Park smart to help prevent theft via a tow truck.
 When parking on the street, turn the wheels to the curb and set the emergency brake.
 When parking a front-wheel drive vehicle in the driveway or parking lot, pull in forward and set the emergency brake.
 If rear-wheel drive, back in and set the emergency brake.

 When buying a new vehicle

-- Find out which cars are stolen the most.
+- Find out which vehicles are stolen the most.
 Some vehicles are bigger targets than others.

 - Consider paying a little more for an alarm.
 It costs more upfront, but it might save you money on car insurance and could make the difference whether your car is stolen or not.

-Comprehensive coverage pays to repair or replace a covered vehicle that's stolen or damaged by something other than collision or rolling over.
-Contact your State Farm® agent if you want to learn about the different coverage options available for cars.
+Comprehensive coverage helps pay to repair or replace a covered vehicle that's stolen or damaged by something other than collision or rolling over.
+Contact a State Farm® agent if you want to learn about the different coverage options available for cars.